9beach/munkres-topology-solutions/chap-03.md

 &nbsp;$\quad$(iii) $(1,1)$ has no immediate predecessor.
 $(1,1)$ is the smallest.
 \
-&nbsp;$\quad$It is clear that a set with a smallest element has a different order type to a set with no smallest element.
-And it is clear that a set such that every element but the smallest has immediate predecessor has a different order type to a set such that more than one element has no immediate predecessor; if $f(b)=c$ where
+&nbsp;$\quad$It is clear that a set with the smallest element has a different order type to a set with no smallest element, and also that a set such that every element but the smallest has immediate predecessor has a different order type to a set such that more than one element has no immediate predecessor; if $f(b)=c$ where